Black Bears in Boulder County

 A young female black bear was apprehended in South Boulder last year after she showed aggressive behavior towards people.

 She was tagged and relocated to the Estes Park area.
 She then headed back south.
-Susan Schiff photographed her 2 weeks later in Pine Brook Hills.
+Susan Schiff photographed her 2 weeks later in Pine Brook Hills (shown here).
 From PBH, she went to the Hill area, where she exhibited aggressive behavior.
 She charged the two Colorado Parks and Wildlife agents who went to investigate and they shot her.
 Her sad story is the result of finding human food and then continuing to seek out that resource.

 Between 1998 and 2011, Colorado Parks and Wildlife documented 23 attacks by black bears on humans in Colorado (i.e., 1.8 attacks per year).
 Bears are tagged and relocated after attacks.
 However, they tend to return to their home location in about 3 weeks.
 Out of 10 bears relocated from Boulder in the past 3 years, 6 returned to the original site and 2 were hit by cars.